tychen-SJTU/tychen-SJTU.github.io/_pages/about.md

   - /about.html
 ---

-Chen Tieyuan, who graduated with a bachelor's degree from Sichuan University in 2022, is currently (2023-present) pursuing a doctoral degree at Shanghai Jiao Tong University, under the guidance of Professor Weiyao Lin.
+Helloo!
+My name is Tieyuan Chen, is currently (2023-present) pursuing a doctoral degree at Shanghai Jiao Tong University, under the guidance of Professor Weiyao Lin.
 His research focuses on video understanding, video reasoning, and causal reasoning.
 He published a paper (Spotlight) as the first author at NeurIPS 2024.